beingabhi007/beingabhi007/README.md

 ### Hi 🙋‍
 ### I'm 20 years old Self-taught Full-stack developer from the India.
-### 🔭 I’m currently working on MERN Stack , in my past projects i have dealed with Html, CSS, React, Twitter Bootstrap, PHP, Firebase, mySqlDB , MongoDB etc.
+### 🔭 I’m currently working on MERN Stack and playing with API's, in my past projects i have dealed with Html, CSS, React, Twitter Bootstrap, PHP, Firebase, mySqlDB , MongoDB etc.

+🏃 I’m team player who values collaboration, innovation and inclusion.
+🤔 I’m able to work with minimal supervision.
+⚡️ I’m ready to take up new technical challenges.
+✨ I’m adaptable and transformable to learn latest technologies as per business need.
+📱  I optimize the application code and always maintain a good object oriented practices.

 <!--
 **beingabhi007/beingabhi007** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.